emailhoudini/remove-bg-new/README.md

 ### 3. Deployment

-When deploying to platforms like Vercel, Netlify, or others:
+When deploying to platforms like Vercel, Netlify, or other providers:

 1. Add the `REMOVE_BG_API_KEY` environment variable in your deployment platform's settings
 2. The application will automatically detect the API key and switch from demo mode to live mode